General

 Yes

-11. If a school is in a state that requires private schools to take state tests, should the school use nationally normed tests or state tests to qualify for the program?
+11. If a school administers state tests and national normed tests, the school use nationally normed tests or state tests to qualify for the program?

 We’re sorry, but at this point there is not.
 If a school wishes to qualify under the “top 15 percent in the nation” category, it must use a test whose publisher has provided the U.S. Department of Education with qualifying cutoff scores.